 To use the dipole for vertically polarized signals, all that you need to do is orient the elements vertically (up and down).

-When used in the vertical orientation, the element connected to the center conductor should be pointing UP.
+In theory there is no up and down for the dipole when used in the vertical orientation.
+However in practice you may find slightly better performance when the 'active' element points up.
+The active element is the one connected to the center conductor.
 You can check which element is connected to the center conductor by removing the top cap on the dipole base.
 This will let you look inside at the connections.

 The dipole can be used in a V-Dipole configuration for polar orbiting satellite reception.
 See Adam 9A4QV's post where he wrote about how he discovered that it was possible to use dipoles in this configuration for excellent satellite reception.
 The idea is to use the dipole in horizontal polarization.
 This gives 3dB loss on the RHCP satellite signals, but also nicely gives 20dB loss on terrestrial signals which could be overloading your RTL-SDR.